project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 d) quartz      -	Used by sunbird backend services

-## Restore Postgres
+### Restore Postgres

-To restore Postgres database, follow these steps:
+To restore the Postgres database:

 1.Copy the backup file from  **/tmp/postgresql-backup/<backup_file>**